aldryn/aldryn-docs/docs/tutorial/commandline/installation.rst

     Once you have completed the installation and linked and fixed paths as indicated, you can continue to :ref:`install the Aldryn command-line client <install_command_line_client>`.

-Vist the `Docker Toolbox <https://www.docker.com/toolbox>`_ site to download the appropriate installer for your system (this is a fairly large download, so you can move on to the next step while waiting for it to complete).
+Visit the `Docker Toolbox <https://www.docker.com/toolbox>`_ site to download the appropriate installer for your system (this is a fairly large download, so you can move on to the next step while waiting for it to complete).